aler9/howto-logs-rate-exporter/README.md

 ## Instructions

-1) Save the following code in a file called `logsrate.go` edit the `patterns` variable to include all the log files you're interested in.
+1) Save the following code in a file called `logsrate.go` and edit the `patterns` variable to include all the log files you're interested in.
 The program will monitor the provided log files for new lines and at the same time it will create a server to provide metrics in the Prometheus format.
 ```go
 package main